-This rule can be extended to the planets that orbit the sun beyond our own orbit — the so-called "superior" planets, Mars, Jupiter and Saturn.
-When a superior planet is in the same spot in the sky as the sun, it is at conjunction.
-While a superior planet is moving from conjunction with the sun to just a day prior to its opposition (when it is directly opposite the sun in the sky), it is a morning star.
-At opposition, it rises approximately when the sun sets and sets as the sun rises.
-From then on, it is branded as an evening star, rising or already in the sky as daytime ends.
+Things are somewhat different for the planets that orbit the sun beyond our own orbit — the so-called "superior" planets, Mars, Jupiter, Saturn, Uranus and Neptune.
+In order to differentiate between what qualifies for the branding as a "morning star" versus an "evening star," we would say that during the time frame from when a planet is moving from its conjunction with the sun to just a day prior to its opposition (when it is directly opposite to the sun in the sky) it is considered a "morning star."
+At opposition, the superior planet in question would be rising when the sun sets and sets as the sun rises.
+From then on it is branded as an "evening star," rising or already in the sky as daytime ends.

 Still, as we have already seen, the branding of a morning versus evening object might get a bit confusing, particularly in the few weeks leading up to opposition, when a superior planet is rising only an hour or two after sunset and is already well-placed for observation at a convenient evening hour and yet is still considered a "morning" star.
 This is particularly true during the wintertime when the sun sets rather early in the evening.
 If a planet like Mars, does not emerge above the eastern horizon until an hour or two after sunset, it will still be branded as a "morning star" even though it is shining brightly for all to see during convenient prime-time evening hours!

 Incidentally, if we try to use our race track analogy in the case of the superior planets, we'd have to make an important change, because unlike the inferior/inner planets, which are racing around the sun more rapidly than Earth, our home planet in contrast, is moving more rapidly around the sun compared to the superior/outer planets.

 So rather than being a spectator at the race, we would need to become a participant!